dfinity/canfund/README.md

 # canfund

 Welcome to **`canfund`**!
-This library simplifies automated cycles management for canisters on the Internet Computer (IC). `canfund` helps ensure your canisters have sufficient cycles by automating the process of balance checking, funding, and cycle-minting based on configurable rules.
+This library provides automated cycles management for canisters on the Internet Computer (IC). `canfund` helps ensure your canisters have sufficient cycles by automating the process of balance checking, funding, and cycle-minting based on configurable rules.

 ## Features